 Over the years as a brand consultant and digital marketer, I’ve had the unique opportunity to work with diverse businesses and to navigate the intricacies of their customer journeys.
 From fledgling start-ups to established brands, each customer journey was a unique labyrinth, reflective of the brand’s ethos and customer demographics.
 By analyzing thousands of these journeys, I’ve observed a pattern: no matter the business, understanding the customer journey is a universal key to unlocking customer satisfaction and loyalty.

-Also read: How to Start An E-commerce Business From Scratch in 2021In the past, the customer journey was a straight road.
+Also read: How To Stream On Twitch?
+Twitch Streaming Guide For Streamers, Gamers, and Fans!
+(2024 Updated)In the past, the customer journey was a straight road.
 Customers usually became aware of a product through a few predictable channels like print ads or word of mouth, considered their options, and then decided to make a purchase.
 But with the advent of digital technology, this journey has evolved into a complex labyrinth of touchpoints.

 Today’s empowered customers have the world at their fingertips.
 A study by Salesforce revealed that the average customer uses up to ten different channels to communicate with companies.